wafflespeanut/waffles.space/server/README.md

 In addition to serving static files, it supports:

-- Some caching based on mtime and etags.
+- Some caching based on mtime and etags
-- Serving private paths i.e., autogenerates public links for private paths and rotates them over desired intervals.
+- Serving private paths (autogenerates public links for private paths and rotates them over intervals)
-- Sends SMS (through Twilio or AWS SNS) whenever private paths are accessed (over some configured interval).
+- Sends SMS (through AWS SNS) whenever private paths are accessed